iisce/haulage/ENDPOINTS_MISSING.md

 ## Admins

-- get all admins
-- get admins by id

 ## Agents

-- get agent by id

 ## Auth

-- get all validation code
-- get validation code by email
+## Vehicle

+- Delete a vehicle
+- Add levy to a vehicle
+- Get account details
+- vehicles should have QR Code IDs

+## NOTICES